finity69x2/nws_alerts/README.md

 Search for "NWS Alerts" in the list of integrations and follow the UI prompts to configure the sensor.

-You can find your Zone or County ID by going to https://alerts.weather.gov/, scroll down to your state and click on the “zone list” and/or "county list" then look for the entry for your county.
+You can find your Zone or County ID by going to https://alerts.weather.gov/, click on "Land areas with zones", scroll down to your state, then click on either "public zones" or "county zones".
+Then scroll to find your location (county) from the list(s).
+The desired zone or county code (depending on which link you used) will be listed above the location

 There are a few configuration method options to select from.